ptitSeb/box64/docs/COMPILE.md

 ```
 sudo systemctl restart systemd-binfmt
 ```
+- You can use `make -j1`, `make -j2` to prevent running out of memory
-You can also add `-DBAD_SIGNAL=ON` to the cmake command if you are on Linux Kernel mixed with Android, like on RK3588 or maybe Termux
+- You can also add `-DBAD_SIGNAL=ON` to the cmake command if you are on Linux Kernel mixed with Android, like on RK3588 or maybe Termux

 #### For instance, if you want to build box64 for Generic ARM64 Linux platforms, it would look like this:
 ```